swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Introduction

-\begin{itemize} \item We implement the ahead-of-time (AOT) code generation, that produces different compilation targets for MPE and CPE as well as manages the function calls between MPE and CPE efficiently.
-In addition, we manage the intermediate memory space for each tensor operation globally, which avoids the overhead of frequent memory allocation during computation. \item We apply several optimizations to the tensor operations regarding the unique architecture features on Sunway.
+\item We apply several optimizations to the tensor operations regarding the unique architecture features on Sunway.
 Specifically, we propose a DMA control interface that manipulates the DMA data transfers for each tensor during computation.
 In addition, we design a LDM management mechanism that buffers the tensor data as much as possible to reduce the latency for accessing memory.
-Moreover, the DMA instructions are automatically inserted during code generation to improve the re-accessibility of the buffered data. \item We propose \textit{swTVM} that implements AOT code generation and architecture specific optimizations on top of \textit{TVM}, which offers the high performance of Sunway processor to the deep learning community through automatic compilation.
-We compare the performance of \textit{swTVM} for several deep neural networks with hand-optimized implementations and the result shows the performance of \textit{swTVM} is even better than hand-optimized OpenACC implementations. \end{itemize}
+Moreover, the DMA instructions are automatically inserted during code generation to improve the accessibility of the buffered data.

+\item We propose \textit{swTVM} that implements AOT code generation and architecture specific optimizations on top of TVM, which offers the high performance of Sunway processor to the deep learning community through automatic compilation.
+The evaluation results show that \textit{swTVM} achieves 1.79$\times$ speedup on average for representative models compared to the state-of-the-art deep learning framework. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section \ref{sec:background}, we present the background of the deep learning compiler and Sunway architecture.
-Section \ref{sec:overview} presents the design overview of \textit{swTVM}.
-Section \ref{sec:aot} and Section \ref{sec:tensor} describe the details of code generation in AOT mode and optimizations for tensor operations on Sunway.
-Section \ref{sec:evaluation} presents the performance results of AlexNet and VGG-19 compared to hand-optimized implementations using OpenACC and \textit{swCaffe}.
-Section \ref{sec:relatedwork} presents the related work in the fields of deep learning complier and performance optimization on Sunway.
-Section \ref{sec:conclusion} concludes this paper.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:background}, we present the background of the deep learning compiler and Sunway processor.
+Section~\ref{sec:overview} presents the design overview of \textit{swTVM}.
+Section~\ref{sec:aot} and Section~\ref{sec:tensor} describe the details of code generation in AOT mode and optimizations for tensor operations on Sunway.
+Section~\ref{sec:evaluation} presents the evaluation results of \textit{swTVM} compared to \textit{swCaffe}.
+Section~\ref{sec:relatedwork} presents the related work, and section~\ref{sec:conclusion} concludes this paper.